The CLIL Method of Teaching: 4 Ways to Implement This Method in Class

 Some great CLIL activities include:

-- Cooking classes: What better way to motivate students and strengthen the bonds between teachers and learners than food?
-An essential part of culture, society and language, food helps to bring the class together—and cooking is where it all starts.
+• Cooking classes: An essential part of culture, society and language, food helps to bring the class together—and cooking is where it all starts.
 Start by selecting a recipe and discuss it in class ahead of time.
 Then ask students to compete and make their own versions of the recipe.
-They can customize presentations, add different spices and mix together ingredients that inspire them.
 Then recap in class and ask students to discuss, taste and compare their productions.

 The end goal is to de-compartmentalize knowledge between subject and language classes, so students can apply new information to their entire school curriculum, and even outside the classroom!